PROMs survey of patients after implant surgery

-Following on from a successful pilot, the Australian Breast Device Registry (ABDR) will use SMS (Short Message Service) technology to collect information on the look and feel of breast implants for up to 10 years after surgery.
+Following on from a successful pilot, the Australian Breast Device Registry (ABDR) used SMS (Short Message Service) technology to collect information on the look and feel of breast implants for up to 10 years after surgery*.

 Patient feedback on the appearance and feel of their implants is a crucial component of the ABDR’s work and will be used to help understand possible long term trends or complications associated with breast implants or the surgery.
 To collect this important information, individualised SMS messages are being sent to eligible patients in the registry – those with breast implants for breast augmentation and/or breast reconstruction – with a unique link to a short questionnaire.